What Are the Best Types of Paper for Printing?

 Photo Paper

-Photo paper is designed specifically for printing photographs and is available in several finish options, such as matte, glossy, and satin.
+Photo paper is specifically designed for printing photographs and is available in several finish options, such as matte, glossy, and satin.
 In fact, it often has a different finish on each side and is thicker than most papers.

 The purpose of this paper, as clear as the results it produces, is to deliver exceptional sharpness and color reproduction.
 After all, what good is a photograph if it’s not preserved in its best quality for many years to come?
 However, you should check your printer’s manual or the manufacturer’s website to see if it can handle photo paper and its thickness.